BNDNK/TicTacToe/README.md

 # Tic Tac Toe
 I'm sure you've played or at least heard of of Tic Tac Toe.
 A basic but fun game.
 Coming straight to you with great visuals low-set subtle dark colors.

+With a simple click on the 3x3 board, you can take turns between X & O. X goes first.
+The game will inform you of who's move it is.
+It will also inform if their is a win, loss or draw.
+With a reset button that autamatically resets 10 seconds after the game ends.

 ## Features

 - Dark background for Weary eyes